 Glenn: A what?

 Charlie: McElhenney kids just reeking of vinegar.
 Imagine you're coming over to a kid like, "Hey, will you- will you guys wanna play, uh, frisbee or something?"
-And some of them be like, "Oh God." [crosstalk]
+And some of them be like, "Oh God.
+What is that smell?”

 Glenn: Jesus Christ.

 Charlie: “My eyes are watering trying to talk to this kid.”

 Glenn: "Shit, man, how much fish and chips did you have?"

 Charlie: "What the fuck are you?
 Uh, this guy smells like a fucking salad."